 Formally, the process of joining involves being at least 18 years old, signing the book of membership, and making a financial pledge.
 The membership will be accepted and registered at a meeting of the Board of Trustees.
 After that, in 30 days, the person has the right to vote at meetings of the congregation, as well as to hold elected office.

 When you are ready to become a member, email email@example.com.

 Curious about Unitarian Universalism?
 Want to know more about 1U specifically?
-You are invited to bring your coffee and snacks to “Getting to Know 1U” on Sunday, April 28 and again on May 26, from 11:45 am-12:45 pm in Gore Hall classroom A. Rev. Janet and Membership Team folks will be available to share information about the congregation and answer any questions you have.
+You are invited to bring your coffee and snacks to “Getting to Know 1U,” held monthly in Classroom A. (Check the Weekly Update for upcoming dates.)
+Our Minister and the Membership Team folks will be available to share information about the congregation and answer any questions you have.

 Inquirers Series is a rotation of eight conversations about our congregation and Unitarian Universalist history and practices.
 The series is designed for visitors and newcomers who are looking for a general introduction, and yet the sessions are also appealing to veteran members who want more information about our church.
 New church members and inquirers are encouraged to attend.
 It’s best if you can commit to attending all eight weekly sessions, but the class is designed for you to pick up classes you miss in future rounds of the series.